Photodynamic Therapy - PDT

 The Essential Information

 - A product called a photosensitizer is applied to the skin, which makes the skin more sensitive to light.

-- Powerful medical lamps with red and/or blue light is shone on the skin for about 15-20 minutes.
+- Powerful medical lamps with red and/or blue light are shone on the skin for about 15-20 minutes.
 Alternately, some doctors are now using lasers or a type of light called pulsed dye light (PDT).

-Side effects: Most people who undergo photodynamic therapy claim that it is very painful.
-It also comes with far more severe side effects than traditional light therapy, including redness, swelling, itching, and peeling and/or crusting for a week or so after the procedure, as well as the potential--especially in darker-skinned people--for hyperpigmentation (skin darkening) that can last for a month.
-Most people choose not to leave the house for several days after the procedure.
+Side Effects: Most people who undergo photodynamic therapy claim that it is intensely painful, with some people claiming it is the most pain they have ever experienced in their lifetime.
+It also comes with far more severe side effects than traditional light therapy, including redness, swelling, itching, and peeling and/or crusting for a week or so after the procedure, as well as the potential--especially in darker-skinned people--for hyperpigmentation (skin darkening) that can last for as long as one month after the procedure.
+Most people choose not to leave the house for several days after undergoing photodynamic therapy.

 For about a dozen years now, dermatologists have begun providing a more intense version of light therapy to their patients in a 2-step procedure which helps traditional light therapy work better by helping to shrink or destroy skin oil glands, albeit with more side effects.